Viral Safety by Design for Cell and Gene Therapy Products

 Robust and efficient Quality Control testing is critical for the development of biologics in order to reduce time to market and improve patient outcomes.

-Developers and producers need QC testing solutions which help de-risk their product development pipeline by preventing adventitious agent contamination and cell lines misidentification.
+Developers and producers need QC testing solutions that help de-risk their product development pipeline by preventing adventitious agent contamination and cell lines misidentification.